Sunday, 16 January 2011

 POLITICS; Regarding Nazis, Bergman had a bit of a…misjudgment there.
 Apparently, she initially wrote Hitler and his cronies off as a passing fad, a bit like a bad case of the sniffles.
 Let's just say her perspective changed a tad when World War II rolled around.

 SCANDAL: Bergman faced controversy in her personal life, particularly regarding her relationship with director Roberto Rossellini, which led to a temporary exile from Hollywood.
-Her divorce from Dr. Lindstrom in 1950 to marry Roberto Rossellini was so scandalous a US Senator proposed a bill that would require films to be rated not just for on screen content, but the moral character of the actors involved as well.
-However, she ultimately made a triumphant return and continued to receive acclaim for her performances.
+Her divorce from Dr. Lindstrom in 1950 to marry Roberto Rossellini was so scandalous that on March 14, 1950, US Senator Edwin C. Johnson proposed a bill that would require films to be rated not just for on screen content, but the moral character of the actors involved as well.
+He called Bergman, "one of the most powerful women on Earth - I regret to say, a powerful influence for evil.

 HEALTH AND PHYSICAL FITNESS: Bergman maintained a healthy lifestyle throughout her life, prioritizing exercise, proper nutrition, and self-care to ensure she remained fit and energetic.